NMitchell24/CraftingCalculator/README.md

 ### What does it do?

 - Contains almost all recipes from the base game.
 (Items purchased with Quicksilver are currently not included)
-- Allows you to adjust the crafting quantity from 1 - 500.
+- Allows you to adjust the crafting quantity from 1 - 500 on each recipe.
 - Calcluates the totals for each recipe and displays the ingredients including all components.
 - Displays the total ingredients required to craft all recipes.
 - Allows you to copy the total ingredients to the clipboard